 I am in desperate need of a new roof, but I do not have the money.
 I have tried to get a loan, but my credit is not too good.
 I am a single mother.
 Can someone tell me where I can find help?

 There are programs that provide assistance via grants for home repair, however, the process to apply for specific programs takes time and patience.
-The site below explains some programs and and provides information on how to apply for assistance:

 I live in Gallup New Mexico.
 I have guardianship of 3 kids and a single uncle.
 My roof has been leaking and I need help.
 We are on a very fixed income.
 We are looking for a new roof, but can't find the money for it.
 Is there any agency out there that would help?
 Thanks.